google-site-verification: google89f1357324d64ed4.html

 Why is it necessary to reach the fluency level?

-Fluency is necessary so that the students can focus on the meaning of the words and concentrate on comprehending the passages instead of thinking about how to sound out words.
+Fluency is necessary so that the students can focus on the meaning of the words and concentrate on comprehending or understanding the passages instead of thinking about how to sound out words.
 Although some dyslexics, like me, are slow readers, the students should not sound out words one by one.

 How to build fluency?